Thinking of exiting your business? Start here.

 Having a succession (or exit) plan in place will make the process of transitioning out of your business much easier.
 Without one, the future of your business could be at stake.
 Early planning will also help you maximize the value of your business.

-While transition and succession planning can be complex, CFIB is here to help you access professional advice, and provide you with crucial tools and resources.Find an expert
+While transition and succession planning can be complex, CFIB is here to help you with crucial tools, resources and professional advice.Find an expert

 What is succession planning?